ellor1138/UploadSuite/README.md

 ## Requirements
 ##### I have tested this plugin with the following CFWheels frameworks:
+* ColdFusion on Wheels 1.4.6
 * ColdFusion on Wheels 1.3
 * ColdFusion on Wheels 1.1.8

 ##### I have tested this plugin on the following CFML engines:
+* Adobe ColdFusion 2018
-* Adobe ColdFusion 9 Developer Edition
+* Adobe ColdFusion 9

 ## Installation
 1. Download the latest version of [UploadSuite-x.x.zip] and place it into the plugins directory of your ColdFusion on Wheels application.
 2. Reload your application.

 ## License
-Copyright 2014 Simon Allard

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at